 These research consist of three studies:

-Study 2: A pre- and post- quasi-experimental study will be conducted for 6 months to evaluate the nurse's competency on EBP after getting 1-month EBP training.
-This study has 3 phases: (1) Pre-observation period to measure nurse's competency level for 2-month, (2) nurse's EBP training period with preparation for 1 month, and (3) post-implementation period to measure nurse's competency and implementation of EBP practice for 2 months.
+Phase 2: A pre- and post- quasi-experimental study will be conducted for 6 months to evaluate the nurse's competency on EBP after getting 1-month EBP training.
+This study has 3 steps: (1) Pre-observation period to measure nurse's competency level for 2-month, (2) nurse's EBP training period with preparation for 1 month, and (3) post-implementation period to measure nurse's competency and implementation of EBP practice for 2 months.
 Study nurses will receive EBP training, EBP and proper equipment for patient management.
 The nurses will receive EBP education and training with necessary equipment, such as a close suction catheter, an endotracheal tube, a suction device, and a mouth care brush.
 In this study, use global standard equipment for the patients safety.

-Study 3: A pre- and post- quasi-experimental study will be implemented to evaluate the efficacy of EBP implementation.
+Phase 3: A pre- and post- quasi-experimental study will be implemented to evaluate the efficacy of EBP implementation.
 The investigators use new equipment and implement EBP for patients and assess the patient outcomes.
 The investigators compare the findings from study 1 (as historical data) with the data from this study 3.

 The investigators will compare the VAP infection prevalence and patients' outcomes related to ICU-acquired infection between pre- and post- test phase.